-Two immaculate rooms--bedroom and living room with private bath in 115 year old rowhouse 5 blocks from New York Ave Metro (red line), also within 2-3 blocks of multiple bus lines can get you all over the city fast.
+Two immaculate rooms--bedroom and living room with private bath in 115 year old rowhouse 5 blocks from NoMa Metro (red line), also within 2-3 blocks of multiple bus lines can get you all over the city fast.
 Quiet, civilized atmosphere; no kitchen privileges but your living room comes with microwave, small fridge and coffeemaker.

 Most of our guests are here for internships, rotations or fellowships, and in the area from a few days to 3 months.
 We prefer hardworking, sweet-natured mature individuals here for work, who have lives elsewhere and just need a safe, clean, civilized and private place to come and crash.
 We discourage couples and guests in the house, although significant others or family are welcome to visit for a short visit or two.

 The house is occupied by two polite, busy professionals; we'll expect guests to be largely self-sufficient but we are friendly and want to ensure your comfort.
 There's also a large, well-behaved dog (Rhodesian Ridgeback) on the property but she is not allowed back into your part of the house.

 Walking distance to downtown (about 15 minutes to Convention Center) Chinatown or Penn Quarter, 15 minute bike ride to Dupont or Capitol Hill (bike rental negotiable) and less than 10 minute walk to red line (NoMa, 1 stop up from Union Station) and near multiple bus lines.

 Private bedroom, private bathroom, private living room equipped with microwave, coffee maker and small refrigerator.

 No guests; no kitchen privileges.
 Please activate alarm upon leaving and entering house.